BBavoso/bet-with-friends/README.md

 -   Backend: Rust
 -   Database: PostgreSQL or another SQL-based system
 -   Authentication: To be determined (e.g., OAuth for social logins, JWT)

+# Notes on running

+-   You must put a postgres URL in `backend/.env`
+-   To run the tests, the postgres user needs superuser permissions